junghochoi-umd/cryptography-cmsc414fall2022/README.md

    need to change the UID in your code to match this when testing, and to your UID for the submission.

-   The file message2.txt contains a large plaintext to encrypt.
-   When we run your code, we will limit the amount of memory it has available to 1MB.
-In order to verify that your code meets this limit, change the way you run your `encrypt2` program to the following (provided to you as a script `constrained_encrypt2`):
+   **When we run your code, we will limit the amount of memory it has available to 1MB.** In order to verify that your code meets this limit, change the way you run your `encrypt2` program to the following (provided to you as a script `constrained_encrypt2`):